jennaherdman/student-tutorials/Githubvisualizer JessieR.md

 ***
 ##Introduction

-[Github Visualizer] (http://ghv.artzub.com/) is exactly that, a website that allows users to produce a visualization of github repositories.
+Want to see what your github account looks like?
+Or maybe someone else's popular repository?
+Look no further!
+[Github Visualizer] (http://ghv.artzub.com/) is exactly that, a website that allows users to produce a visualization of [Github] (github.com) repositories.
 This site shows the scale of repositories and the amount of forks and pulls, and by who, have occurred within those repositories.

 ![](http://s17.photobucket.com/user/Dragon_Tamer13/media/1.jpg.html)
 ***